wistia/wistia-open-docs/_posts/media.md

 {% post_image hashed_id: '4fdffd1137f199d42da517826c99b7b4142b3e88', class: 'center' %}

-Open the video in your account that you want to replacing.
+Open the video in your account that you want to replace.

 Select the "Replace Video" option under the *Video Actions* menu.